reaktivity/nukleus-maven-plugin/README.md

 #### Arrays of fixed width integers

 Arrays of fixed width integers (int or uint) are supported.
 They can be fixed or variable length.
 If variable, a size field must be named, which must be one of the fixed width integer types.
-The usages are illustrated in the following structure:
+These usages are illustrated here:
 ```
         struct intArrays
         {